Identifying Split Transactions in P-Card Data Analysis

-Identifying and using split transactions in P-Card data analysis
+Identifying split transactions in p-card data analysis

-This October, with the traditional start of the school year off and running, Card Integrity presents the series “Back to Basics.”
+With the traditional start of the school year off and running, Card Integrity presents the series “Back to Basics.”
 This is an opportunity for both beginners and long-time card program administrators to learn and/or get reacquainted with the elemental knowledge that lays the foundation for a successful system.

 If your company is a fiscally responsible business, it regularly creates and utilizes monetary budgets to ensure that its finances are spent correctly, soundly, and appropriately.